-To ensure adequate time for processing prior to enrollment, the Office of Graduate Studies must receive application forms, transcripts, letters of recommendation and other credentials by October 1 for enrollment for the spring semester; and by March 1 for enrollment for the summer or fall semesters.
-Transcripts and other credentials become the property of the University and must remain on file in the Office of Graduate Studies.
+To ensure adequate time for processing prior to enrollment, the Graduate School must receive application forms, transcripts, letters of recommendation and other credentials by October 1 for enrollment for the spring semester; and by March 1 for enrollment for the summer or fall semesters.
+Transcripts and other credentials become the property of the University and must remain on file in the Graduate School.